|The Julia Tuttle Causeway/ Bookville News Reel

 Act), which would, among other things, exclude homeless Registered Citizens from protection from harassment from law enforcement officers,

 the destruction of their property, and other "life-sustaining benefits" as the other homeless people in Miami .
-It seems the sad legacy of the
+In October 2014, the ACLU

 It is fitting to end this article with one final quote from Russell Banks as he reflects on the city of Miami: